Barcelona Dragons (ELF): History

 In May 2023, the Dragons announced the entry of Elite Sports Equity, which bought 60% of the shares of Big Ten Football SL.
 The investor group included technology entrepreneur Jason Robinson, Super Bowl XLVIII MVP Malcolm Smith, investor Marcelia Freeman, and former professional golfer Martin Roache.
 The Dragons moved to the stadium Olimpic de Terrassa, about 100 km closer to Barcelona than Reus, their previous home.

 The franchise released coach Weidinger right after the 2022 season.
 His successor was former defensive coordinator Gabriel "Black" Sánchez.
 The team started the 2023 season with two wins.
 New quarterback Conor Miller was named MVP of the Week on matchday 2.
 After that, the Dragons could not win a single game.
 The last game in Munich was lost with 0:55.
 After the season, general manager Bart Iaccarino resigned from his post.
 The Dragons also parted ways with head coach Gabriel Sánchez.

 The new head coach for the 2024 season was David Shelton.
-His son Dominique Shelton, who played for the Raiders Tirol and Berlin Thunder in 2022, was brought on the team as a player.
+His son Dominique Shelton, who played for the Raiders Tirol and Berlin Thunder in 2022, was brought on to the team as a player.
 For quarterback, the Dragons signed Levi Lewis, who was on the Seattle Seahawks in 2022.
 In March 2024, the Estadi Municipal de Badalona was introduced as the team's new venue.

 One day before the game in week 7, the Dragons fired coach Shelton.
 Except for three coaches, the rest of the coaching staff resigned, and 23 out of 53 players refused to play.
 With a halftime score of 0-54 in favor of the Munich Ravens, the Dragons decided to cancel the rest of the game.
 The Spaniard Óscar Calatayud took over as head coach.
 The Dragons lost all of its remaining games, including a 0–90 blowout in Munich.

 On December 4, 2024, the team published a statement that they were working on a continuation of game operations.
 However, on the same day, the league announced that the Dragons would drop out of the ELF.